mookkiah/docker-opendj/README.md

 - `GLUU_SERF_PROFILE`: Serf timing profile (one of `local`, `lan`, or `wan`) To support setting the correct configuration values for each environment (default to `lan`).
 - `GLUU_SERF_LOG_LEVEL`: The level of logging to show after the Serf agent has started (one of `trace`, `debug`, `info`, `warn`, `err`; default to `warn`).
 - `GLUU_SERF_MULTICAST_DISCOVER`: Auto-discover cluster using mDNS (default to `false`).
 Note this requires multicast support on network environment.
+- `GLUU_SERF_ADVERTISE_ADDR`: The address (`host:ip` format) that advertised to other Serf nodes in the cluster.
+If the value is empty, fallback to FQDN of container's hostname and port 7946.
+Note that port 7946 will always be opened inside container.
+- `GLUU_SERF_KEY_FILE`: Absolute path to file contains encryption key for Serf (default to `/etc/gluu/conf/serf-key`).
+See [Serf encryption key](#serf-encryption-key) for reference.
+- `GLUU_LDAP_ADVERTISE_ADMIN_PORT`: The admin port that advertised to other OpenDJ nodes in the cluster (default to `4444`).
+Note that the port inside the container will use this value instead of `4444`.
+- `GLUU_LDAP_ADVERTISE_REPLICATION_PORT`: The replication port that advertised to other OpenDJ nodes in the cluster (default to `8989`).
+Note that the port inside container will use this value instead of `8989`.
+- `GLUU_LDAP_ADVERTISE_LDAPS_PORT`: The secure port that advertised to other OpenDJ nodes in the cluster (default to `1636`).
+Note that port 1636 will always be opened inside container.

 ## Deployment Strategy